TheJaredWilcurt/TheJaredWilcurt/README.md

 * Vue.js (any/all aspects)
 * XPDA (Cross-Platform Desktop Apps, I also have a "Make your first desktop app" workshop)
-* Developer Résumés
+* Crafting the perfect Developer Résumé
-* CSS - Specificity, Atomization, Componentization
+* CSS - Specificity, Atomization, Componentization, Patterns
-* Finishing Projects
+* Finishing the Projects you start
-* Agile
+* Agile for developers

 ### You can also find me on